pmcp/proceswandeling-v2/README.md

 ## TODO
 - Change colors tailwind
 - Add 'Timing' in action
+- change icons homepage
+- Check if all tailwind classes are exported
 - fix youtube start time
+- Make sure page gets loaded on generate
+- Add 404
+- More secure password flow
 - Use own video player
-- More secure password flow
-- Add 404
-- Make sur page gets loaded on generate
 - Check Project for other TODO's
-- Check if all tailwind classes are exported